roboll/helmfile/README.md

 To supply the secret functionality Helmfile needs the `helm secrets` plugin installed.
 For Helm 2.3+ you should be able to simply execute `helm plugin install https://github.com/futuresimple/helm-secrets `.

+### test

+The `helmfile test` sub-command runs a `helm test` against specified releases in the manifest, default to all

+Use `--cleanup` to delete pods upon completion.

 ## Paths Overview
 Using manifest files in conjunction with command line argument can be a bit confusing.